Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 For a deeper analysis, see our full Equifax data breach case study.

 Lesson: Patching delays have catastrophic consequences.
 Two months of exposure to a known vulnerability led to one of the worst breaches in history.
-Security basics like certificate management and network segmentation would have limited the damage.
+Security basics like certificate management and network segmentation would have contained the damage.

 13. Change Healthcare (100+ Million Records)

-Date: February 2024 Records Exposed: 100+ million (potentially one-third of Americans) Data Types: Health records, insurance claims, Social Security numbers, financial information Root Cause: Compromised credentials, lack of MFA
+Data Types: Health records, insurance claims, Social Security numbers, financial information

 Change Healthcare processes insurance claims for most of American healthcare.
 ALPHV/BlackCat ransomware affiliates used stolen credentials to access a Citrix portal that lacked multi-factor authentication.

 Lesson: MFA on remote access is non-negotiable.
-A single portal without MFA led to one of the largest healthcare breaches ever.
+A single portal without MFA led to one of the largest healthcare data breaches ever.
 Critical infrastructure needs security controls that match its importance.

 14. Experian/Court Ventures (200 Million Records)

-Date: 2013 (disclosed 2014) Records Exposed: 200 million Data Types: Names, addresses, Social Security numbers, dates of birth, financial information Root Cause: Inadequate acquisition due diligence
+Data Types: Names, addresses, Social Security numbers, dates of birth, financial information

 A Vietnamese national named Hieu Minh Ngo purchased access to Experian’s databases through Court Ventures, a data broker Experian had acquired.
 Ngo posed as a private investigator in Singapore to gain access.
 He ran an identity theft service selling SSN lookups for years before being caught.